AADeLucia/los_alamos_makers_python_club/README.md

 * using dictionaries

-# Week 7: Wednesdaym Feb 27
+# Week 7: Wednesday, Feb 27
 Write a CSV parser.

 # Concepts